Anon-Planet/thgtoa/guide.md

     -   Since it's a Virtual Machine using the same CPU cores, the descriptor values are relocated due to there only being space for one of each identifier per CPU.
 This is a dead giveaway and is used in detection by advanced malware.
 It's employed by malware architects to tell when the program is being ran in a forensics environment, even such as a Remnux or Flare VM - popular OS and OS addons that are used by experts to analyze the malware.

--   VMware Tools detection:

-    -   In fact, some advanced malware actually automatically detect virtualization.
-This is trivial; most VMs contain this addon, operating unhidden by the Guest VM (it's user-installed, after successfully launching the VM).
-You don't want to install the tools in any of the VMs discussed in this guide because it can be easily detected by simple checks.
-It's not worth the exposure.

 -   Guest VMs also indirectly access the same hardware as the Host.

 See <https://www.malwarebytes.com/blog/news/2014/02/a-look-at-malware-with-virtual-machine-detection> for more techniques used by malware to detect virtualization.
 These techniques are mostly prevented by appending some settings to your VM config file (.vmx). <https://blog.talosintelligence.com/2009/10/how-does-malware-know-difference.html>